sttp/Specification/Output/README.md

 Reverse connections flip the normal responsibilities of a publish/subscribe messaging pattern by having parties that provision the data also the be the initiators of a connection.
 Data subscribers, which might otherwise come and go as needed, now become a persistent network resource that needs to be readily available for a connection from its publisher.
 Reverse connections can require more data flow planning and network engineering to ensure that connections are initiated from the proper locations while having the data reliably flow to the desired locations.

-Regardless of how a connection is established, forward or reverse, the functions, roles and responsibilities of the participants will not change, i.e., a publisher will still be the provider of data and the subscriber will still be the consumer of data.
-Additionally, any required protocol negotiations by the parties will continue as normal once the connection has been established.
+Regardless of how a connection is established, forward or reverse, the functions, roles and responsibilities of the participants will not change, i.e., a publisher shall still be the provider of data and the subscriber shall still be the consumer of data.
+Additionally, any required protocol negotiations by the parties continues as normal once the connection has been established.

 > :information_source: Increased flexibility in the connectivity models for STTP is necessary so that security boundaries that have been enforced with firewall rules can be maintained.
 A common use case is that the publisher, and the data it is has access to, will exist in a secure network environment and the subscribers, which need access to the data, will exist in less secure network environments.
 In these scenarios, firewall rules will prohibit any connections to be initiated from an environment that is considered to be less secure.
 However, such environments normally allow connections to be initiated from inside the secure environment out to listening connections in less secure environments.
 Described more simply, nothing can reach in to systems in the secure environment, but systems in the secure environment can reach out - this is much like how a computer in a home network can access the public Internet through a router, but the router's built-in firewall prevents systems on the Internet from accessing the home computer.
 Although reverse connections may initially seem counter-intuitive, they exist as a firm STTP requirement to allow for successful data exchange from within secure environments.

 ### Bidirectional Data Exchange

-For simple TCP only based connectivity configurations, once a connection has been established between two systems a communications pathway will exist such that data can flow bidirectionally.
+For simple TCP only based connectivity configurations, once a connection has been established between two systems a communications pathway exists such that data can flow bidirectionally.
 This is true regardless of which party uses a client or server socket or the connectivity model in use, i.e., a forward or reverse connection.

 Since data in a TCP based connection can easily move in both directions, both parties can simultaneously enable both publisher and subscriber functions.
 This allows STTP to be used in a data exchange _gateway_ capacity allowing for bidirectional data exchange with simplified connectivity requirements.
-The only decision two parties would need to make in this mode of operation is which STTP instance will act as a server and which instance will act as a client.
+The only decision two parties would need to make in this mode of operation is which STTP instance acts as a server and which instance acts as a client.

 More traditional configuration models can be established for bidirectional data exchange as well, such as, restricting server-style sockets to publisher functions with connecting client-style sockets restricted to subscriber functions.
 In this configuration, both parties would have listening server-style sockets for publisher functions and both would need to establish client-style sockets for subscriber functions.
 This may be the preferred mode of operation when one or more parties want to have more control over subscriber connectivity and security, or desire to use UDP for data transmission.